azyoskol/nodejs-starter/README.md

 When I started this project, my primary focus was on simplicity and ease of use.
 I also tried to make it as generic and reusable as possible to cover most use cases of web apps, without being too specific.
 In the worst case you can use this as a learning guide for your projects.

+## WORK IN PROGRESS

+---
+I don't recommend use this project right now.

 ## Getting Started

 ---

-THe easiest way to get started is to clone the repository:
+The easiest way to get started is to clone the repository:

 ```bash
 # Get the latest shapshot